 Cons:

-- 100ms-1 second latency range, too variable for real-time interactive entertainment
+- 100ms-1 second latency range, too variable for realtime interactive media

 - Limited expressiveness.
 Flat prosody without contextual emotional adaptation